 David Parent is a professor of electrical engineering at the Charles W. Davidson College of Engineering.
 He holds a doctoral degree in electrical engineering from the University of Connecticut.
 He teaches courses in circuits and systems.
 His research focuses on materials that allow electrical and biological systems to communicate with each other, and student success in STEM.
 He also specializes in creating engineering courses that address social and global issues.

-Nicholas Taylor is an associate professor of English and comparative literature in the College of Humanities and the Arts.
+Nicholas Taylor is a professor of English and comparative literature in the College of Humanities and the Arts.
 He holds a master’s of fine arts from the University of Virginia.
 He is the author of four novels including Father Junipero’s Confessor.
 He is also the director of the Martha Heasley Cox Center for Steinbeck Studies, the only university research archive in the world dedicated solely to Steinbeck’s life and work.

 Michael Kimbarow is the chair of the Department of Communicative Disorders and Sciences in the Connie L. Lurie College of Education.
 He holds a doctoral degree in communicative disorders from the University of Michigan, Ann Arbor.
 He is a speech-language pathologist with more than three decades of clinical experience with adults demonstrating speech and language disorders secondary to neurological disease, stroke and traumatic brain injury.